lbriais/signature_generator/README.md

     $ sg -f ./my_template.html.erb -o my_signature_file.html --force --var varname1=value1 --var varname2=value2

-As this gem is using [easy_app_helper](https://github.com/lbriais/easy_app_helper), it means that anything you can provide on the command line can be actually provided by a config file.
-Read [easy_app_helper](https://github.com/lbriais/easy_app_helper) documentation for further info.
+As this gem is using [easy_app_helper], it means that anything you can provide on the command line can be actually provided by a config file.
+Read [easy_app_helper] documentation for further info.

 __Any variable value not provided by the command line or a config file will actually be requested interactively at run time.__